Vocabulary For Academic IELTS Writing Task 1 (part 1)

-Note that, some teachers prefer "The line graph demonstrates..." format instead of "The given line graph demonstrates...".
+Note that, some teachers prefer the "The line graph demonstrates..." instead of "The given line graph demonstrates...".
 However, if you write "The given/ provided/ presented...." it would be correct as well.

 1. For a single graph use 's' after the verb, like - gives data on, shows/ presents etc. However, if there are multiple graphs, DO NOT use 's' after the verb.

-3. Your introduction should be quite impressive as it makes the first impression to the examiner.
+3. Your introduction should be quite impressive as it makes the first impression on the examiner.
 It either makes or breaks your overall score.

 4. For multiple graphs and/ or table(s), you can write what they present in combination instead of saying which each graph depicts.
 For example, "The two pie charts and the column graph in combination depicts a picture of the crime in Australia from 2005 to 2015 and the percentages of young offenders during this period."

 Never copy word for word from the question.
 If you do, you would be penalised. always paraphrase the introduction in your own words.